 There are a number of ways a knowledge card is intended to help searchers.

-- In the case of queries directed toward learning, browsing or discovery, the knowledge card helps searchers
+- A knowledge card helps searchers with queries directed toward learning, browsing or discovery,

 - It supplies users with basic factual information about a query

-- The knowledge card can help a user navigate to related content in a seamless and natural way
+- It can help a user navigate to related content in a seamless and natural way

-- The knowledge card supplies new content that may not otherwise be encountered
+- A knowledge card supplies new content that may not otherwise be encountered

-- The knowledge card potentially helps users find information faster than they would by clicking through search results
+- A knowledge card helps users find information faster than they would by clicking through search results

 Knowledge Cards Used to Identify Entities